SYNGAP1-Related Intellectual Disability

 Physical Exam

-1. General Physical Exam: Checks for dysmorphisms or systemic signs.
+1. General Physical Exam: Checks for dysmorphisms or signs.

 2. Neurological Exam: Evaluates cranial nerves, tone, reflexes, coordination.